-Your journey starts in Sukošan.
-After check-in at the D-Marin Dalmacija marina you will head towards Telašćica Nature Park.
+Your journey starts in Zadar.
+After you board in and meet the crew you will head towards Telašćica Nature Park.
 Yes, the name is hard to pronounce, but its beauty will sweep you off your feet.
 The things you must see there are the salt lake Mir (Peace) and the amazing cliffs on the south coast.
 At the end of the day you will have a well-deserved dinner at Taverna Goro.
 It is accessible only by boat, so it is quite exclusive.

 Cruising north, you’ll witness all the splendour Dugi otok has to offer.
 Your first stop is the narrow pebble beach of Brbišćica Bay, surrounded by magnificent cliffs, rocks and caves, only accessible from the sea.
 Further to the North you will come to the large white pebble beach called Veli Žal facing the islet Mežanj with its delightful turquoise water and beautiful view of the horizon.
 Bring your day to an end on the 800 m long gem of Dugi otok – the sand and pebble beach known as Sakarun.
 There are several bars where you can enjoy your sunset cocktail, and safely overnight at anchor or head towards the Veli Rat Marina and enjoy seafood at the Lanterna restaurant.